apmiller108/beatbrain/PROJECT.txt

 - [x] Show the count of tracks that the playlist filters are expected to fetch.
 Update this count when the filters change (debounce this)

 ### **create app database playlist schema**
-- [ ] create playlists table.
-Columns: id, name, created_at, updated_at
+- [x] create playlists table.
+Columns: id, name, description, track_source, created_at, updated_at
-- [ ] create playlists tracks table.
-Table should contain data required to generate an m3u file.Columns: id, name, duration, path, position, playlist_id (fk)
+- [x] create playlists tracks table.
+Table should contain data required to generate an m3u file.Columns: id, name, duration, path, position, playlist_id (fk), source_track_id (the mixxx library track id), and other track metadata columns.

 ### **Basic Playlist Generation**
-- [ ] Update PlaylistsView.jsx: Add "Generate Playlist" button
+- [x] Update PlaylistsView.jsx: Add "Generate Playlist" button
+- [ ] Add appDatabase functions to create playlists / playlist_tracks
-- [ ] Create new playlist record in the app database along with the playlist_tracks.
+- [ ] On clicking button, create insert new playlist.
 Playlist name can default to Date time in words.
+- [ ] Show success and error messages

 ### **Create Playlist component**
 - [ ] For each playlist persisted in the database, show a link to it under the playlists navigation link